syntax = docker/dockerfile:1

-Colocando o Restaurantix em produção com Docker, Fly.io e monitoramento
+Colocando o Restaurantix em produção com Docker, Fly.io, CI/CD e monitoramento

 O Restaurantix está configurado para deploy automático no Fly.io usando Docker e GitHub Actions.